-The state of Louisiana offers a gambling friendly atmosphere, with a healthy selection of regulated betting entertainment available to residents and visitors.
-While many of the most popular types of gambling are approved and licensed by the state, sportsbook betting is not one of them.
-Thankfully this does not eliminate all viable options for sports related wagering available to residents of the Bayou State.
+The state of Louisiana offers a gambling-friendly atmosphere, with a healthy selection of regulated betting entertainment available to residents and visitors.
+While many of the most popular types of gambling are approved and licensed by the state, sportsbook betting is currently not one of them.
+While there is a sports betting bill pending, as of now offshore online sportsbooks are the only legal option for sports-related wagering in the Bayou State.
 By selectively visiting legitimately regulated bookmakers located outside of the United States, bettors can enjoy high quality and legally sanctioned sportsbook gambling without violating state statutes or federal laws.

 Best Online Sportsbook